Tuttotorna/OMNIA/docs/ARCHITECTURE.md

 drift_score

+omega_score

+Structural residue or stability under admissible transformations.

+sei_score

+Remaining structural extractability or degree of non-exhaustion.

+iri_score

+Irreversibility or non-recoverable structural degradation.

+drift_score

+Structural displacement or instability across compared states or variants.

-These four metrics form the minimal structural profile of OMNIA CORE v1.
+These metrics define the minimal structural profile of a case.

 ---

-3.6 Limit check
+6. Limit check

+OMNIA includes a formal structural limit layer.

-The limit layer checks whether further structural continuation remains admissible inside the bounded transformation space.
+Its purpose is to detect when further continuation inside the admissible transformation space is no longer justified.

-This is a structural stopping condition.

-It does not mean truth, safety, or solution completion in the broad sense.
+A triggered limit does not mean:

+the system proved truth

+the task is solved

+the output is universally safe

+the system understood meaning

+A triggered limit means only:

-It means only that further structural continuation is no longer justified inside scope.
+structural continuation inside scope is no longer admissible

+the analysis has reached exhaustion, collapse, or non-admissibility

+This is a bounded structural stop condition.

 ---

-3.7 Gate conversion
+7. Bounded gate conversion

-The gate layer converts the structural state into one bounded operational output:
+The structural profile is converted into one of four bounded gate states:

 GO